 When You Need a Tax Attorney in Georgia

-Not long after he started practicing law, Douglasville tax attorney David Wilson got a call from a certified public accountant whose dying father owed the IRS $70,000.
+Not long after he started practicing tax law, Douglasville tax attorney David Wilson got a call from a certified public accountant whose dying father owed the Internal Revenue Service (IRS) $70,000.
 After nearly 18 months, Wilson persuaded the IRS to agree to a compromise and reduce the debt to $25,000.

 “When you’re terminally ill and you can settle a debt with the IRS and save almost $45,000 to help pay for your medical bills,” says Wilson, “it’s just as valuable as $1 million.
 It took a while, but that’s one of the highlights of my career.”

 While not all tax issues are this dire, they can—and do—complicate life for many business owners.
-So when do you need a tax attorney?
+So when do you need a tax lawyer?
 When is a CPA not enough?

 “Accounting and tax [law] are not synonymous,” Wilson says.
 “One is going to help you prepare your P&Ls and such, and the other one is going to help you understand how the U.S. Tax Code applies to your business.”

 Sole proprietorship or partnership?
 S corporation or C?
-A good tax attorney, well-versed in business matters, can give you the tax implications of how to structure your business from the outset.
+A good tax attorney, well-versed in business matters, tax debt, and tax planning, can give you the tax implications of how to structure your business from the outset.